SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

-If any of the arguments has a type for which there is no built-in `ArgumentConverter` class, and the argument doesn't use the `ArgumentConverterAttribute`, the source generator will check whether the type supports any of the standard methods of [argument value conversion](Arguments.md#argument-value-conversion), and if it does, it will generate an `ArgumentConverter` implementation for that type (without source generation, conversion for these types would normally also use reflection), and uses it for the argument.
+If any of the arguments has a type for which there is no built-in `ArgumentConverter` class, and the argument doesn't use the `ArgumentConverterAttribute`, the source generator will check whether the type supports any of the standard methods of [argument value conversion](Arguments.md#argument-value-conversion), and if it does, it will generate an `ArgumentConverter` implementation for that type, and uses it for the argument.

 Generated `ArgumentConverter` classes are internal to your project, and placed in the `Ookii.CommandLine.Conversion.Generated` namespace.
 The namespace can be customized using the `GeneratedConverterNamespaceAttribute` attribute.

-You can view any of the generated files using Visual Studio by looking under Dependencies, Analyzers, Ookii.CommandLine.Generator in the Solution Explorer, or by setting the `<EmitCompilerGeneratedFiles>` property to true in your project file, in which case the generated files will be placed under the `obj` folder of your project.
+If you use Visual Studio, you can view the generated files by looking under Dependencies, Analyzers, Ookii.CommandLine.Generator in the Solution Explorer.

+You can also set the `<EmitCompilerGeneratedFiles>` property to true in your project file, in which case the generated files will be placed under the `obj` folder of your project.

 ### Using a generated parser

-When using the `GeneratedParserAttribute`, you must *not* use the regular `CommandLineParser` or `CommandLineParser<T>` constructor, or the static `CommandLineParser.Parse<T>()` methods.
-These will still use reflection, even if a generated parser is available for a class.
+You can use the regular `CommandLineParser<T>` or `CommandLineParser` constructors, or the static `CommandLineParser.Parse<T>()` methods, which will automatically use the generated argument information if it is available.

-> By default, these constructors and methods will throw an exception if you try to use them with a
-> class that has the `GeneratedParserAttribute`, to prevent accidentally using reflection when it
-> was not intended.
-If for some reason you need to use reflection on a class that has that
-> attribute, you can set the `ParseOptions.AllowReflectionWithGeneratedParser` property to `true`.

-Instead, you should use one of the methods that the source generator will add to your arguments class (where `Arguments` is the name of your class):
+For convenience, the source generator also adds the following methods to your arguments class (where `Arguments` is the name of your class):

 ```csharp
 public static CommandLineParser<Arguments> CreateParser(ParseOptions? options = null);